Select your base

 7) October half-term holidays

 Obviously with the children off school, the half-term break is a great time for a family canal boat holiday.
-Whether you’re travelling with your own kids or perhaps with the grandchildren, a boating holiday with Black Prince has often been quoted as the ideal holiday for family bonding.
+Whether you’re travelling with your own kids or perhaps with the grandchildren, a boating holiday with Black Prince has often been quoted as the ideal holiday for family bonding, and makes for one of the best UK autumn breaks.

 Half term holidays on the waterways are a great chance for kids to re-charge their batteries in a way that gets them outside rather than in the stuffy classroom.
 Great big doses of fresh air whilst walking or cycling the towpaths are the perfect antidote to studious learning.